jengalas/pz-adventures-jekyll/_posts/2002/2002-10-19-susquehanna-county-adventures-and-salt-springs-letterbox.md

 {% include gallery.html gallery_id="gallery1" class="2by2" %}

-After locating the letterbox, I checked on my own nearby <a href="http://www.geocaching.com/seek/cache_details.aspx?ID=9890">Penny Rock Cache</a>, which someone had moved to a new spot.
+After locating the letterbox, I checked on my own nearby [Penny Rock Cache](https://www.geocaching.com/geocache/GC26A2_penny-rock-cache?ID=9890), which someone had moved to a new spot.
 Good thing I located it!
 (I moved it back.)

-Note: As of 18 January 2004, this letterbox listing seems to have disappeared from <b>letterboxing.org</b>.
+Note: As of 18 January 2004, this letterbox listing seems to have disappeared from **letterboxing.org**.
 Does anyone know if it's still in place?

 > Grammar 'R' Us Letterboxes
 >